david-samtani/CloudCam/README.md

 - Uploads current images and timelapses to the CFHT CloudCam website
 - Creates nightly timelapse videos and lightweight 30-minute "recent activity" loops

+> **Note:** This repository was ported from a private GitLab instance at CFHT where most of the original development occurred.
+As a result, the commit history starts fresh on GitHub.

 ## Features

 ### Core Functionality